Deploying to Vercel

 - Ensure all dependencies are correctly listed in your

-. - Verify that your environment variables are correctly set in Vercel.
+package.json. - Verify that your environment variables are correctly set in Vercel.

 By following these steps, you'll have your application deployed and running on Vercel, ready for users to access!